bruceravel/SCFtests/README.md

 a &sigma;&sup2; (`sso2`) but uses the energy shift for the O scatterer.

 BaZrO3 is a true perovskite.
 Zr sites in the octahedral B site.
-A variety of collinear multiple scattering paths at the distance of the third shell Zr scatterer are included in the fit.
+A variety of co-linear multiple scattering paths at the distance of the third shell Zr scatterer are included in the fit.
 The energy shifts are parameterized as described in the paper.